By Sondre Rasch, Co-founder | Konsus

 One of our customers described his experience building a similar team internally:

-“Last time we set up a 8-person team of writers and designers for a similar web project, the estimated cost for first year was $1.5M, or $2M including the cost of finding and hiring them.
+“Last time we set up an eight-person team of writers and designers for a similar web project, the estimated cost for first year was $1.5M, or $2M including the cost of finding and hiring them.
 The Konsus team would only cost me $335,000, and I can cut my losses if the strategy turns out to be wrong.”

 Run your business on Slack

-It has only recently become possible to effectively run your company using a flexible workforce.
-So, taking advantage of this possibility represents a significant advantage to those who adopt the technology fast.
+Only recently has it become possible to effectively run your company using a flexible workforce.
+Taking advantage of this possibility represents a significant advantage for those who adopt the technology quickly.

 Using the Konsus app, I hope you’ll be inspired to catapult your team into the future of work and run your business on Slack.